Inapplicability of the TVOR Method to USHMM Data Outlier Identification: Histogram Size Bias

-Keeping in mind the identified bias, let us perform a small numerical experiment.
-We renormalize $d'$ by considering to be the new outlier score; if the original scoring was unbiased, such a renormalization would have no impact.
-However, in this case it renders Jasenovac list's outlier score ${d}_{ren}'=8.15$ \textit{no longer the highest in the dataset}.
-There are multiple histograms with a higher score, the highest of which (${d}_{ren}'=14.36$) belongs to list ID 40168, a registry book for Block No.\ A 32 Hohensteiner Str.\ No. 42 in the \L\'{o}d\'{z} Ghetto \citep{USH40168}.
-A different regression model motivated by \citep{BanEle21}, given by $\overline{d}'(N)=aN+b\sqrt{N}+c$, also yields a renormalization in which the Jasenovac list does not feature prominently; after such a renormalization, the Jasenovac list has a lower outlier score than more than 50 other lists.
+Keeping in mind the identified bias, we now perform a small numerical experiment {to quantify its impact}.
+We renormalize $d'$ by considering $d_{ren}'=d'/\overline{d}'(N_i)$ to be the new outlier score; if the original scoring was unbiased, such a renormalization would have no impact.
+However, in this case it renders Jasenovac list's outlier score $d_{ren}'=8.15$ no longer the highest in the dataset.
+There are multiple histograms with a higher score, the highest of which ({$d_{ren}'=14.36$}) belongs to list ID 40168.
+A different regression model motivated by \cite{BanEle21}, given by $\overline{d}'(N)=aN+b\sqrt{N}+c$, also yields a renormalization in which the Jasenovac list does not feature prominently; after such a renormalization, the Jasenovac list has a lower outlier score than more than 50 other lists.

-We present the resulting renormalized outlier scores in Fig.~\ref{fig2}.
-While renormalization still does not entirely remove the bias, it significantly decreases it --- an average histogram of size $10^6$ would get assigned an outlier score of not more than $7$, in contrast to the original TVOR model which would assign an outlier score of $\approx 42$.
+We present the resulting renormalized outlier scores in Figure~\ref{fig2}.
+While renormalization still does not entirely remove all size bias, it significantly decreases it --- an average histogram of size $10^6$ would get assigned $d_{ren}'<7$, in contrast to the original TVOR model which would assign $d'\approx 42$.

+The identified bias is actually alluded to in \cite[Appendix~D]{BanEle21}, in the discussion of the Jasenovac sublists.
+After noting that even the sublist with the highest $d'$ score has a lower score than the entire list, the authors indeed attribute it to ``the fact that the sample with birth years of Serbian inmates has fewer values than the whole Jasenovac list [...].
+Because of that, such similar deviations are considered to be less likely on a larger sample and thus the whole Jasenovac list has a slightly larger value of score $d'$''.
+They, however, still proceed to claim that a high $d'$ score renders the Jasenovac list and the Serbian victims' sublist ``potentially problematic'' \cite[Appendix~D]{BanEle21}.

-We emphasize that \textit{our findings do not imply that there is anything potentially problematic} with the Block No.\ A 32 Hohensteiner Str.\ No. 42 list, or any of the other lists that score higher than the Jasenovac list after renormalization.
-For all other reasons mentioned in this paper, the use of TVOR on the USHMM dataset cannot yield any meaningful conclusions even after renormalization.
+We emphasize that \textit{our discussion does not {purport} that there is anything potentially problematic about} list ID 40168 or any of the other lists that score higher than the Jasenovac list after any renormalization. {We emphasize that we are \textit{not} proposing any of the above models as a bona fide model for analysis of the USHMM data.
+We are solely showing that, given that the motivating assumptions for the TVOR model are not satisfied --- hence vitiating the method's theoretical foundation --- other similar models may produce different results.
+These models are less biased to size than TVOR in this particular case, but we make no claim that they are able to identify outliers in any way.} For all other reasons mentioned in this paper, the use of TVOR on the USHMM dataset cannot yield any meaningful conclusions even after {any} renormalization.